- We advise you to exercise normal safety precautions in Azerbaijan.

 Police have used force to break up demonstrations and protests.
 You should avoid all demonstrations, protests and political rallies as they may turn violent.

-Armenia-Azerbaijan border areas: We strongly advise you not to travel in the area of the closed Armenia-Azerbaijan border and ceasefire line because of sporadic clashes.
-In April and June 2012, there were reports of clashes along the border which resulted in a number of deaths and injuries.
+Armenia-Azerbaijan border areas: We strongly advise you not to travel in the area of the closed Armenia-Azerbaijan border and ceasefire line.
+There are regular reports of clashes along the border, including in Azerbaijan’s Nakhichevan province, which have resulted in a number of deaths and injuries.
 The conflict zone also contains landmines.